 Why your health matters - RNAO’s platform

-Our recommendations to improve nursing care are:
+Our recommendations to reduce poverty are:

 Nurses also know environmental determinants of health play a huge role in a community’s overall health and well-being.
 Access to clean air is a right.
 The current government made great strides in passing ground-breaking legislation that banned the cosmetic use of pesticides.
 It also shut down several coal plants.
 But more work remains.
 We need a continued focus on green energy.
 And we need better protection from the health effects, particularly in young children, of certain toxics commonly found in our workplaces and homes and the products we consume.

 Our recommendations to clean up the environment are:

 Now I want to ask RNAO’s Chief Executive Officer, Dr. Doris Grinspun, to share with you our recommendations for nursing and a vision of a health system that is more responsive to patients and makes better use of the knowledge and skills of RNs.